EchoBox-Interactive-LLC/bnb-templater/react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Welcome to the frontend README for Urbnb (an Airbnb clone).

+To run locally, first remeber to change your directory to `react-app` and run `npm start`.

 Your React App will live here.
-While is development, run this application from this location using `npm start`.
+Run this application from this location using `npm start`.

 No environment variables are needed to run this application in development, but be sure to set the REACT_APP_BASE_URL environment variable in your dockerfile!